NASCAR Heat (series): History

 In May 2016, Monster Games announced the first NASCAR video game to be released for PlayStation 4 and Xbox One.
 The working title was NASCAR Heat Evolution, and Dusenberry Martin Racing was named a co-developer.
 DMR had previously acquired a NASCAR license in January 2015.
 Released in September, the game received lackluster reviews for not including enough features.
 A sequel, NASCAR Heat 2, was released on September 12, 2017, and included the Xfinity Series and Camping World Truck Series in addition to the Cup Series, which NHE exclusively featured.
 NASCAR Heat 3 was released on September 7, 2018, and featured the fictional Xtreme Dirt Tour.
 On September 14, 2019, NASCAR Heat 4 was released.

 For NASCAR Heat 5, 704Games replaced Monster as developer and brought on Motorsport Games as publisher.
 The game was released in early July, a departure from the traditional September date; as an effect, the developers focused on smaller improvements.

-In July 2021, Motorsport Games confirmed that they would be discontinuing the NASCAR Heat branding, it will be using the rFactor 2 physics engine and the Unreal graphics engine for the upcoming official NASCAR game.
+In July 2021, Motorsport Games confirmed that they would be discontinuing the NASCAR Heat branding, it will be using the rFactor 2 physics engine and the Unreal Engine for the upcoming official NASCAR game.
 The game's name was later unveiled as NASCAR 21: Ignition, and is set to be released in October 26 and 28.

 A standalone mobile game, NASCAR Heat Mobile, was released on April 25, 2017.